jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.005.png" width="300" />

-While the *structure* of the object is still the same, the *data* appears to have changed. *Values* of an object's *attributes* can change as well as *related objects*.
+While the *structure* of the object is still the same, the *data* appears to have changed. *Values* may freely change as well as which *related objects* it points to.

 ## Prototypes

-Here is an alternative where a class is drawn with *solid line* circle:
+An alternative notation is that a class is drawn with *solid line* circle instead:

 <img src="images/object-and-class-with-solid-lined-shape.png" width="200" />

-Shapes with *dashed lines* seem *optional*.
+Using shapes with *dashed lines* can be seen as *optional*.

-The solid line shape could also be used for a distinction between classes and *prototypes:* where an object is initially a copy of another object, but anything may be changed about it, even its structure.
+This solid line shape notation, might also be used for a distinction between classes and *prototypes:* where an object is initially a copy of another object, but anything may be changed about it, even its structure.

 ## Static Structure

-To try and make a visual distinction between *static* structure and *object* structure, other parts of the static (or 'class') structure could be drawn with dashed lines too:
+To visually distinguish *static* structure from *object* structure, other parts of the static (or class) structure could be drawn with dashed lines too:

 <img src="images/object-structure-and-class-or-static-structure.png" width="300" />

-The rules do not seem to be that precise when it comes to *shapes* drawn with different line styles.
-The rules for *connection lines* are a bit stricter though.
+The rules are not that precise when it comes to *shapes* drawn with different line styles.
+Note that the rules for *connection lines* are a bit stricter though.

 ## Pointer to a Class

-A class could be referenced like an *object*, using an *object line*.
-That establishes an *pointer to a class:*
+A class can be referenced like an *object*, using an *object line*.
+This establishes an *pointer to a class:*

 <img src="images/pointer-to-class-solid-border.png" width="200" />